consulthys/ElastiXray/README.md

 Options

   -c, --cluster string   The Elasticsearch cluster to connect to
+  -a, --ca string        The path to the root CA certificate of your cluster
   -x, --index string     The index of the document to analyze
   -i, --id string        The ID of the document to analyze
   -f, --format string    The output format (console, json, yaml)